Culworth Church of England Primary School, The Green, Culworth, OX17 2BB

 - Children of worshipping members of any church that is a member of Churches Together in England (this includes the Church of England).
 These applications must be accompanied by form SIF/A available from the school.
 The completed SIF/A will then be sent to the minister with form SIF/B to verify church allegiance.

-- Children of parent(s)/legal guardian(s) of other faiths, or none, who wish their child to be educated in a church school and Christian environment.
+- Children of parent(s) or legal guardian(s) of other faiths, or none, who wish their child to be educated in a church school and Christian environment.

 Where there are more applications in any one category, applications will be prioritised on the distance from the address point of the child’s home to the address point of the school.
 Distances will be determined by the local authority, measured on a straight-line basis using NCC’s GIS.

 For parish boundaries, please visit the church near you website - put in your postcode, click on where you live and the name of your benefice will be shown.

 For the civil parish boundaries please see the map in school or on the school website.

 Definition of residency

 The child’s place of residence is the address of the parent or legal guardian with whom the child spends the majority of time during the school week.
 A map of these villages is available from the school office (parent(s) or legal guardian(s) may be asked to produce evidence of residency or home address at any time during the admissions process).

 Definition of siblings

 The definition of a brother or sister (sometimes referred to as a sibling):